Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

 | Random Forest | 0.70 | 0.82 | 0.75 |
 | XGBoost | 0.68 | 0.80 | 0.73 |

-### Conclusion:

-- A tuned Random Forest model (max_depth = 6, n_estimators = 200) delivered the best performance, achieving 82% recall and 70% precision with a threshold of 0.33.
-- Unity Catalog enabled governed data access, SHAP provided explainability, and MLflow ensured reproducible training, tracking, and deployment.
 ---

 ### HIGH RISK FACTORS FROM MODEL AND RECOMMENDATIONS TO HR TEAMS: